 Information about Manuscript Preparation for Paper Submission

 All submissions must be in US Letter page size format.
 Please follow the page margins strictly.
 You will not be permitted to upload your manuscript if it violates margin requirements thus; it is highly recommended that you use the downloadable MS-Word or LaTeX template.
-You can also go to PDF Express (LINK COMING SOON) to test your manuscript to see if it is IEEE Xplore compliant where your paper will eventually be published.
+You can also go to PDF Express to test your manuscript to see if it is IEEE Xplore compliant where your paper will eventually be published.

 Final submissions must be in two (2)-column format and written in English.